AutomationPanda/behavior-driven-python/pytest-bdd/README.md

 ```

 `pytest-bdd` tests can be executed and filtered together with regular `pytest` tests.
-Tests can all be within the same directory.
+Tests can all be located within the same directory.
 Tags work just like [pytest.mark](https://docs.pytest.org/en/latest/example/markers.html).
 All other `pytest` plugins should work, too.
 For example: